m2dsupsdlclass/azure-deployment/README.md

 (using only lowercase ACSII characters) to make it easy to know which VM is owned by you.
 Here are the parameters to use:

-To deploy your own VM using this image, click on the following link.
+To deploy your own VM using this image, click on the following link:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fm2dsupsdlclass%2Fazure-deployment%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>